DataFlares/DataFlares/CONTRIBUTING.md

 We are in a very early stage, so we mainly need expertise in coding and developing from scratch.

 Currently, we are coding the first snippets which are soon to be uploaded in the repository.
-If you are interested in laying the foundations with us, we appreciate anybody to contact us already via .
-Besides, we are looking forward to collaborating with everybody that joins as at a later stage.
+If you are interested in laying the foundations with us, we appreciate anybody to contact us already via [letsdothis@dataflares.com](mailto:letsdothis@dataflares.com).
+Besides, we are looking forward to collaborating with everybody that joins at a later stage.
 As soon as the project increasese in traffic and size we will update these guidelines accordingly.

+***

 Acknowledgements go to [nayafia](https://github.com/nayafia/contributing-template/blob/HEAD/CONTRIBUTING-template.md) for the great CONTRIBUTING template.